intelie/gitbook-platform/featured-plugins/timescaledb.md

 TimescaleDB plugin is built over PostgreSQL and handles relentless streams of time-series data with the performance, scalability, and usability that the application needs.

-This document provides an overview of the new timescaledb plugin and the features of the recently released 2.0.0 version.
-In addition, it describes the features planned for the upcoming version.

-TimescaleDB plugin was designed with two main goals: Improve query performance and reduce storage costs, when compared to other INTELIE Storage Providers.
+TimescaleDB plugin was designed with two main goals: improve query performance and reduce storage costs, when compared to other INTELIE Storage Providers.
-This document will also cover some comparison among them.

 ## Data Layout